FHIR/ig-registry/tx-registry-doco.md

 * The formatVersion number is 1.
 This might be changed in the future if breaking changes are made to the format.
 * Servers may and often do support a terminology without claiming to be authoritative for it.
 Being authoritative is a human decision, so is made in the registry.
 See below for notes about resolving a code system
-* Most servers will only have one end-point, that is, they will only support one FHIR version, but some support more than one
+* Most servers will only have one endpoint, that is, they will only support one FHIR version, but some support more than one
-* if the different end-points have different authoritative lists, that's really different servers
+* if the different endpoints have different authoritative lists, that's really different servers
+* Servers endpoints must support FHIR R3 or later.
+* All endpoints shall support the FHIR capabilities interaction with mode=terminology without requiring authentication (see below).

 ## The monitoring server

 One you have the master registration file, and the other registries are in place, then you point a monitoring server at the master registration file.
-The monitoring server scans the servers referenced from the master registration file, and maintains a live list of the servers, their configuration, and what code systems each end-point supports.
+The monitoring server scans the servers referenced from the master registration file, and maintains a live list of the servers, their configuration, and what code systems each endpoint supports.
 Then clients that are interested in using one of the servers can interrogate the monitoring server to see what servers exist, and where a given code system might be resolved from.